Yellow: 18th and 19th centuries

-The 19th-century British painter J.M.W.
-Turner was one of the first in that century to use yellow to create moods and emotions, the way romantic composers were using music.
+The 19th-century British painter J. M. W. Turner was one of the first in that century to use yellow to create moods and emotions, the way romantic composers were using music.
 His painting Rain, Steam, and Speed – the Great Central Railway was dominated by glowing yellow clouds.

 Georges Seurat used the new synthetic colors in his experimental paintings composed of tiny points of primary colors, particularly in his famous Sunday Afternoon on the Isle de la Grand jatte (1884–86).
 He did not know that the new synthetic yellow pigment, zinc yellow or zinc chromate, which he used in the light green lawns, was highly unstable and would quickly turn brown.

 The painter Vincent van Gogh was a particular admirer of the color yellow, the color of sunshine.
 Writing to his sister from the south of France in 1888, he wrote, "Now we are having beautiful warm, windless weather that is very beneficial to me.
 The sun, a light that for lack of a better word I can only call yellow, bright sulfur yellow, pale lemon gold.
 How beautiful yellow is!"
 In Arles, Van Gogh painted sunflowers inside a small house he rented at 2 Place Lamartine, a house painted with a color that Van Gogh described as "buttery yellow".
 Van Gogh was one of the first artists to use commercially manufactured paints, rather than paints he made himself.
 He used the traditional yellow ochre, but also chrome yellow, first made in 1809; and cadmium yellow, first made in 1820.

-At the end of the 19th century, in 1895, a new popular art form began to appear in New York newspapers; the color comic strip.
+In 1895 a new popular art form began to appear in New York newspapers; the color comic strip.
 It took advantage of a new color printing process, which used color separation and three different colors of ink; magenta, cyan, and yellow, plus black, to create all the colors on the page.
 One of the first characters in the new comic strips was a humorous boy of the New York streets named Mickey Dugen, more commonly known as the Yellow Kid, from the yellow nightshirt he wore.
 He gave his name (and color) to the whole genre of popular, sensational journalism, which became known as "yellow journalism".